5argon/FirebaseUPM/README.md

 # Firebase UPM

 If you are tired of Firebase Unity SDK polluting your project with folders and folders it is time to do it Unity Package Manager style.
+It also included `.asmdef` file to be compatible with your `.asmdef` enabled project.
+The name to reference is `Google.Firebase`.

 ## How